 In the Department of Civil Engineering, we are dedicated to our specialist areas of engineering.
 When we are not teaching you, we will be found working with industry, either as advisers or research partners.
-We are fortunate to have links with more than 50 engineering companies and senior academics in the School advise governments on issues such as the sustainability of the Olympic Park, flooding of river basins and road management in developing countries.
+We are fortunate to have links with more than 50 engineering companies and senior academics in the School advise on issues such as the sustainability of railway construction projects, operating trains through flood water and railway asset management around the world.
 Our research informs our teaching, so you will be exposed to the latest developments in the industry and get to learn about current engineering projects from practicing engineers.

-We involve industrial partners in developing and delivering our programmes and our partnership with the civil engineering industry will help you to become the self-motivated, employable engineer that the industry look for.
+We involve industrial partners in developing and delivering our programmes and our partnership with the civil engineering industry will help you to become the self-motivated, employable engineer that the industry looks for.

 As an independent guarantee of quality, all our BEng, MEng and MSc degree programmes are accredited by the Institutions of Civil and Structural Engineers and the Chartered Institution of Highways and Transportation, and are compatible with the latest guidelines for professional engineering registration